Tanq16/blog_site/_posts/2022-02-18-homelab-discord-reddit.md

 ```

-The script also uses a file `reddit_technews_log` as a log to maintain SHA256 hashes of previously produced titles.
-Comparison to those hashes help keep the news headlines unique.
+The script uses a file `reddit_technews_log` as a log to maintain SHA256 hashes of previously produced titles.
+A comparison to those hashes help keep the news headlines unique.
+Be sure to replace the WebHook URL with the appropriate URL as created within a Discord channel.

-# Meme Feeds from Reddit
+## Meme Feeds from Reddit

 This is similar to the news feed.
-The difference is that embeds are being used for this to post image type memes only.
-The code to do this is as follows &rarr;
+The difference is that embeds are being instead to post image type memes only.
+The code to do this is as follows and also needs to be deployed via cron jobs &rarr;

 ```python
 #!/usr/bin/python3